Flash Fiction: Welcome to the Postmodern World

 Names.
 Names are important.
-Maybe you’re name is Jill or Jim or Debbie or Gustav.
+Maybe your name is Jill or Jim or Debbie or Gustav.
 Remember your name.
 Other things that are important: hygiene, alarm clocks, speaking (not necessary but recommended), how trees breathe, the latter-day history of the Roman Empire, the daily motions of survival (eating, drinking, sleeping, fighting off deadly viruses with a mouthful of vitamin C tablets and mental fortitude).

 These will all be explained in full, later, in Appendix A-5: Hierarchy of Important Stuff for Important People.